Top 3 Exercises to Strengthen Your Core for a Healthy Back

 80% of people will experience back pain at some point in their life.
 And it’s one of the top reasons an individual seeks out the advice of their family doctor and physical therapist.

 But back pain is preventable.
 A healthy diet, proper lifting techniques, good posture, and specific core strengthening exercises go a long way in thwarting your chances of experiencing back pain.
+Breathing properly is also an essential part of preventing back pain.
+Consider your whole body when thinking of the benefits of physical activity.
+This is useful throughout the year, too – not just near the holidays or special occasions, or after injuries.

 So, what exercises should you be doing?
 Let’s take a look!